 The data mediation approach relies on a common ontology that can be used to describe the structure and semantics of each of the systems that wish to participate in the information sharing.
 A data mediator uses these descriptions to perform any necessary translation between systems exchanging information.
 In a variation of this approach, a shared view is created, and the mediator translates queries written against the shared view.
-This approach has the advantages that there is no need to agree on standard formats, the metadata is made explicit (so it may be reused), and translations only occur where the structure or semantics between two systems differ.
+Mediation has the advantages that there is no need to agree on standard formats, the metadata is made explicit (so it may be reused), and translations only occur where the structure or semantics between two systems differ.
 In many situations, we believe that mediation will prove to be a better approach than standardization.

-Our JDBC mediation service uses a layered architecture as shown in Figure 1.
+Our ODBC mediation service uses a layered architecture as shown in Figure 1.
 In the next section we will summarize the lower layers and core workings of our data mediator.
-Then we will describe the RMI service and JDBC drivers which are built on top of the mediation functionality.
+Then we will describe the CORBA service and ODBC drivers which are built on top of the mediation functionality.
+We have previously reported on the RMI service and JDBC drivers[6].
+The architecture for applications using the mediator is shown in Figure 2.

-JDBC Drivers

-RMI Mediation Service

-Data Mediator

-Data Source Metadata (XML) Conceptual Schema Conversion Functions
+ODBC Drivers JDBC Drivers CORBA Mediation Service RMI Mediation Service Data Mediator Data Source Metadata (XML) Conceptual Schema Conversion Functions

-Figure 1
+Figure 1 LIGUIC